jfgcf/ads_houseofthings/docs/patterns/Observer.md

 # Observer Method

-**Observer Method** is a design pattern that provides ways of notifying observer of updates.
+**Observer Method** is a behavioral design pattern that provides ways of notifying objects about events that happen to the object they’re observing.

 ## Problems